cyber-ocelot/EnviroPi/Docs/README.md

 ## [Wiring the Sensors to the Pi](../Images/sensor-wiring-img.jpg)

 Before you program anything you have to wire the sensors up...or nothing will work!
-The image below is the wiring diagram [Dr. Proffen](https://github.com/tproffen) used to help me and the others in the [#enviro-masterteam](https://github.com/orcsgirls) wire their sensors up!
+The image below is the wiring diagram [Dr. Proffen](https://github.com/tproffen) used to help me and the others in @orcsgirls wire their sensors up!

 ❗ ***The intersecting lines (wires) are in the same row on the breadboard.***